 Money seized from alleged drug dealers is split evenly between the police department that confiscated the money and the district attorney’s office that handled the civil forfeiture proceeding.
-State law requires that most of the money must be spent on investigations and law enforcement operations, but allows district attorneys leeway to spend up to 10 percent of their share on rehabilitation, drug education and other anti-drug or neighborhood crime watch programs that further law enforcement purposes.

 Critics say giving money to teams and leagues, including some in middle class neighborhoods, is not an effective anti-drug strategy.